ww-customer-test/wge-capi-poc/README.md

-# WKP CAPI Platform Cluster Management
+# WGE CAPI Platform Cluster Management

-## WKP Preview Feature Prerequisites
+## Prerequisites

 * Linux or Macintosh machine to run the demo.
 * Docker installed and functioning.